hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_upgrades.rst

 - Scheduling a :ref:`group call <sv-upgrades-coordination>` covering the planned synchronizer downtime.
 - Pausing the global synchronizer via a governance vote.
-  For DevNet-based tests, the pausing of the synchronizer can optionally be scheduled during the coordination call itself (with an effective date in the immediate future).
+- Each SV making sure that all of its node's components have caught up to the final state of the existing synchronizer - see :ref:`sv-upgrades-catching-up`.
-- Creating full backups of SV nodes after the synchronizer has been paused.
+- Creating full backups of SV nodes after they have fully caught up and the synchronizer has been paused.
 - Performing all remaining deployment steps necessary for a successful migration to the new synchronizer.
   If :ref:`sv-upgrades-testing-preparation` was followed, this involves only the steps outlined in :ref:`sv-upgrades-deploying-apps`.
   It is fully supported that SVs perform these deployment steps concurrently after the synchronizer has been paused.